matthiask/406.ch/posts/20230421-weeknotes.md

 I definitely also see upsides in the new machine learning technologies but I fear that there's a real danger to trust, and in extension to democracy.

 This technology and what we did will be a part of an upcoming [SRF Kulturplatz](https://www.srf.ch/play/tv/sendung/kulturplatz?id=d70e9bb9-0cee-46b6-8d87-7cbd8317a9c7) broadcast, or so I hope.
 It's high time that the public knows what's possible.
-It's about **,edia literacy** really.
+It's about **media literacy** really.

 I'm not that pessimistic though.
 I just hope that this time the thoughtfulness will prevail over pure profit seeking.
 (Did I really write that.)